 Baldwin EMC sponsors several students from Baldwin County high schools for an all expense-paid trip to Washington, D.C. as a part of the Youth Tour.
 The Youth Tour program is sponsored by the National Rural Electric Cooperative Association (NRECA), which brings hundreds of high school juniors to Washington, D.C. each year for an exciting week of educational activities, tours and fun.
 The participants are chosen during an application and interview process each spring; the process is coordinated through local high schools.
 The contest is open to all 11th grade students attending school in Baldwin County.
 For more information about the Youth Tour Program, contact the 11th grade counselor at your high school or call our education and public relations representative.
-Applications for the 2018 Youth Tour Scholarship are now available and the deadline to submit is 4:30 p.m. on Friday, December 8, 2017.
-Download and print a Youth Tour packet here and entry form here.
+The deadline for applications for the 2018 Youth Tour Scholarship has passed.
+Applications for the 2019 Youth Tour Schlarship will be available in the fall of 2018.
 Contact Youth Tour Coordinator Kim Frank at (251) 989-0294 for more information.

 History of the Youth Tour

 The purpose of the Youth Tour is to educate young people on all aspects of rural electrification in order to promote a better understanding of the value of rural electric cooperatives.
 It also provides an opportunity for young people to visit historic monuments, government buildings and cooperative-related organizations in order to become familiar with the historical and political environment of the nation’s capital.
 Youth Tour also provides an opportunity for young people to meet elected officials in order to better understand how their federal and state governments work.